-Description: The International Association for Public Participation (IAP2) has assessed different ways the community can be involved in any program of community engagement.
-The spectrum, illustrated in the figure below, shows that “differing levels of participation are legitimate and depend on the goals, time frames, resources, and levels of concern in the decision to be made.”
+The original spectrum, illustrated in the first figure below, describes five levels of participation: inform, consult, involve, collaborate and empower.
+The main point is that “differing levels of participation are legitimate and depend on the goals, time frames, resources, and levels of concern in the decision to be made.”
 In addition, the Spectrum sets out the “promise to the public” for each type of participation.

 (Copyright: IAP2 International Federation, 2014 – written permission obtained from IAP2)

 The research-relevant modified IAP2 spectrum (Bammer, 2019), illustrated in the figure below (in green) maintains the key aspects of the original notably: